negrusti/multisite-cloner/readme.txt

 = Why no GUI? =

-This plugin is designed to clone large sites (several GBs of MySQL tables) on busy prodiction servers with strict PHP execution time limits.
+This plugin is designed to clone large sites (several GBs of MySQL tables) on busy production servers with strict PHP execution time limits.
 It is quite difficult to make a GUI version for such cases.

 = Will it work on a shared hosting? =